cicada-lang/cicada-solo/README.md

 Commands:
-  run [file]       Run a file -- support .md and .cic repl [dir]       Run interactive REPL check [library]  Check a library -- by cwd, dir or book.json snapshot [file]  Snapshot a file -- write to <file>.out help [name]      Display help for a command
+  run [file]       Run a file -- support .md and .cic repl [dir]       Run interactive REPL check [book]  Check a book -- by cwd, dir or book.json snapshot [file]  Snapshot a file -- write to <file>.out help [name]      Display help for a command
 ```